smartcontractkit/documentation/docs/Using Any API/make-a-http-get-request.md

 # Choosing an Oracle and JobId

-The *`oracle`* keyword refers to a specific Chainlink node that a contract makes an API call from.
-The *`jobId`* refers to a specific job for that node to run.
+`oracle` refers to a specific Chainlink node that a contract makes an API call from. `jobId` refers to a specific job for that node to run.
 Each job is unique and returns different types of data.

 For example, a job that returns a `bytes32` variable from an API would have a different `jobId` than a job that retrieved the same data, but in the form of a `uint256` variable.